 How can you fix it?
 The easiest fix is to take the time and measure out the exact dimensions that you need.
-With the exact dimensions on hand, you purchase a custom area rug for the perfect fit.
-Here at Sisal Rugs Direct, we can make custom rugs in any shape or size that you lay out for a truly custom solution.
+With the exact dimensions on hand, you can purchase a custom area rug for the perfect fit.
+We can make rugs in any shape or size for a truly custom solution.
 This helps ensure that you have the perfect rug around your fireplace, along angled walls, and more.
 However, if a custom rug sounds too involved, go with the closest standard size.

 Still not sure what size is best?
 Follow our guide on how to choose the right rug size room by room.

 Area rugs, while pretty and durable, also provide comfort for your feet and back.
 However, without a rug pad, that comfort may be lacking.
 Rug pads offer additional support and padding under rugs, preventing slippage and extending the life of your area rugs.
 Without a rug pad, your rug is free to bunch up, move, and slide around on your floors.